core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 In this example, the proxy is specifically a reverse-proxy.
 Like typically expected in such a case, the client is not aware of that and believes to communicate with an origin server.

-In order to determine where it has to forward an incoming request to, the proxy relies on the hostname that clients specify in the Uri-Host option of their sent requests.
-In particular, upon receiving a request that includes the Uri-Host option with value "dev.example", the proxy forwards the request to the origin server shown in the example.
+In order to determine where it has to forward an incoming request to, the proxy relies on the hostname that clients specify in the Uri-Host Option of their sent requests.
+In particular, upon receiving a request that includes the Uri-Host Option with value "dev.example", the proxy forwards the request to the origin server shown in the example.

-Furthermore, this example assumes that, in the URI identifying the target resource at the server, the host component represents the destination IP address of the request as an IP-literal.
-Therefore, the request from the proxy to the server does not include a Uri-Host option (see {{Section 6.4 of RFC7252}}).
+Furthermore, this example assumes that, in the URI identifying the target resource at the server, the host subcomponent represents the destination IP address of the request as an IP-literal.
+Therefore, the request from the proxy to the server does not include a Uri-Host Option (see {{Section 6.4 of RFC7252}}).

 ~~~~~~~~~~~ aasvg
 Client  Proxy  Server